CSC-WebApps/Packumble.angular/README.md

 ## Debugging

-I used [Angular DevTools](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh).
+I used [Angular DevTools](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) for Chrome.
 This adds an "Angular" tab to Developer Tools.